Answers to Frequently Asked Questions for ACO students

 How can I apply for a waiver from the requirement to take one of the required ACO courses?

 Send e-mail to the ACO Director specifying the course, reasons for requesting the waiver and all supporting documentation, such as transcript from a different university showing that you have taken an equivalent course elsewhere and the grade you obtained, detailed catalog description of the course, and a webpage for the course.
+For courses that are not listed as PhD level courses please provide sample exams.
 Please note that passing the Comprehensive Examination does not constitute grounds for such a waiver.

 How do I apply for partial funding to attend a conference?